-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 f.
 Teck Package. $20 million.
 The purchase price was $17 million and came from the Teck deal two years ago.
 Either one of the two principal assets could account for the $17 million.

 i.
 Hackett River.
-Zinc/cooper/silver/gold.
+Zinc/copper/silver/gold.
 Zinc price will likely drive when this mine goes into production.
 Miner counterparty is Glencorp.
 Once in production estimated to generate $10 million per year for SAND.

 ii.
 Hotmaden 2% NSR. $6 to $7 million per year beginning in ’22 (8 year reported mine life believed to be over 10 years).